jalaluddinmohammed/DevOps-Diary/Kubernetes/AKS/RBAC-In-Detail.md

 ### Azure AD Authentication with Kubernetes RBAC:

-### Read and Implement Chapter 8 of Kubernetes on Azure Book.
-## Get solid understanding of followings:
+### Read and Implement Chapter 8 of Kubernetes on Azure Book & Get solid understanding of followings:

 - ClusterRole
 - ClusterRoleBinding
 - Role